wazuh/wazuh-documentation/source/user-manual/configuration/ossec-conf/syscheck.rst

 ``frequency``
 -------------

-Frequency that the syscheck is going to be executed (in seconds)
+Frequency that the syscheck will be run (in seconds)

 .. topic:: Default value